remimikalsen/sparebank1_pengerobot/README.md

 - Verify Sparebank1 API is accessible from your network

 **Transfer failures**
-- Check account numbers are correct and valid
 - Ensure sufficient funds in source account
 - Verify transfer limits with your bank
+- Verify that the from and to accounts both are accessible by the selected client/device.

 **"Rate limit exceeded" or API errors**
 - You may be monitoring too many accounts (limit: 60 API calls/hour)
 - Reduce monitored accounts: **Settings** → **Devices & Services** → **Configure** your integration
-- Each account polls hourly, so 10+ accounts can hit the limit
+- Each account polls hourly.
+Theoretically, you shoyld be able to follow 60 accounts, but do little more with no room to run transactions.
 - Consider monitoring only accounts you use for transfers/automation

 ### Enable Debug Logging